kevinveenbirkenbach/cymais/roles/pc-games/README.md

 You can customize this role by adding or removing games in the `main.yml` file based on your preferences or the requirements of your system.

 ## Support and Contributions
-For support, feedback, or contributions, such as adding more games or enhancing the setup process, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions, such as adding more games or enhancing the setup process, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that expand the gaming options or improve the installation process are highly welcomed.